-- a) The type of the complemented template list and the member type of the template in the all from clause shall be compatible. - b) The template in the all from clause as a whole shall not resolve into a matching mechanism (i.e. its elements may contain any of the matching mechanisms or matching attributes with the exception of those described in the following restriction).
+a) The type of the complemented template list and the member type of the template in the all from clause shall be compatible.

-c) Individual fields of the template in the all from clause shall not resolve to any of the following matching mechanisms: AnyElementsOrNone, permutation.
+- b) The template in the all from clause as a whole shall not resolve into a matching mechanism (i.e. its elements may contain any of the matching mechanisms or matching attributes with the exception of those described in the following restriction). - c) Individual fields of the template in the all from clause shall not resolve to any of the following matching mechanisms: AnyElementsOrNone, permutation. - d) Each value or template in the list shall be of the type declared for the template field in which the complement is used. - e) The complement of a template list shall not match omit.